 Elaboration of a report that will show where there is clear consensus in the Order and of a list of questions that need further study.

 (This should be done by a small group commissioned by the joint Preparatory Commission.
-It could be the Permanent Council or an ad hoc group.)
+It could Permanent Council or an ad hoc group.)

-Elaboration of working papers on each question that needs further studies.
+Elaboration of working papers on question that needs further studies.